 If you plan on majoring in ecology, you won't be alone since the degree program is ranked #416 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 3 schools in Maryland to determine which ones were the best for ecology students pursuing a degree.
-Combined, these schools handed out 90 degrees in ecology to qualified students.
+When you put them all together, these colleges and universities awarded 87 degrees in ecology during the 2021-2022 academic year.

 The ecology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Ecology rankings.
 In order to come up with a best overall ranking for ecology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.